-2 Day Isle of Skye with Fairy Pools Tour
+2-Day Isle of Skye with Fairy Pools Tour

-We start the day with a short drive we stop at the charming Fairy Glen.
-This is the most important meeting place of the fairies on Skye.
 Wander between countless conical mounds, known in the Highlands as fairy knowes; put your ears to the grass and listen for the fairies at work inside.

 Bend down to search for elves in the glen’s miniature forests, take the twisted path to the top of the fairy castle or walk the faun’s maze and have a wish granted!

-We make it to Rha waterfalls, called by some as the hidden waterfalls, certainly off the beaten track, hear you can do some more Wild swimming.
+We make it to Rha waterfalls, called by some as the hidden waterfalls, certainly off the beaten track, hear you can do some more wild swimming.

 Next up is the Quiraing, a landscape used in many sci-fi films, and known for its other-wordly rock formations and stunning vistas.
 This is a place like no other, part of the largest landslip in Europe.